department-of-veterans-affairs/va.gov-team/products/public-websites/research/202104-baseline-wayfinding/research-report.md

 ### Other Usability Successes

-1. All of the 5 participants who were shown the *Resources and support* page were able to use it to complete the relevant task.
+1. All 5 participants who were shown the ***Resources and support* page** were able to use it to complete the relevant task by browsing topics or searching on the page.
-1. Two participants noticed typeahead prompts while searching and used them.
+1. Two participants noticed **typeahead prompts** while searching and used them.
 One typed "loans" and then selected "loan eligibility"; the other typed "add spouse" and then selected "dependent".
-1. The VA.gov home page worked well with a screen reader. *"This is user friendly for a screen reader...not a lot of graphics...works pretty good" (p19).*
+1. The VA.gov home page **worked well with a screen reader**. *"This is user friendly for a screen reader...not a lot of graphics...works pretty good" (p19).*

 ### Other Usability Issues